AnJaLi994/url_lookup/README.md

 FUTURE SCOPE:
 --------------
-  1.Sharding can be used to ensure seamless read/write .
+  1.Multiple Instances can be used to ensure seamless read/write .
   2.Currently the ports 9000 and 9001 is running on the same system,Later on this can be scaled up by Horizontal Scaling ,Adding Multiple systems and Configuring Nginx with required update.